yfdyzjt/TerrariaWiringComputer/README.md

 - Uses [tmake](https://github.com/yfdyzjt/TMake "tmake") + [xmake](https://github.com/xmake-io/xmake "xmake") scripts to build hardware and software, powerful and convenient;

-- Optimized for circuit area and performance, aiming to explore the limits of Terraria wiring.
+- Optimized for wiring area and performance, aiming to explore the limits of Terraria wiring.

 ## Installation